Do Language Models Update their Forecasts with New Information?: EvolveCast Dataset Construction

 \section{EvolveCast Dataset Construction}

 \textsc{EvolveCast} is constructed from Metaculus (\url{www.metaculus.com}; see examples in \autoref{app:metaculus_example}), an online forecasting platform where users submit probability estimates to questions spanning domains such as politics, economics, health, and technology.
 Metaculus aggregates these into a community prediction that is continuously updated until shortly before resolution.
-Each question is associated with predefined resolution criteria, and the platform enforces strict guidelines to ensure that forecasts are consistent with them and human-generated and consistent with those criteria.
-Metaculus also has a strong empirical track record: over the past five years, community predictions on resolved binary questions have shown close alignment to observed outcomes, with roughly half of observed frequencies lying within the 90\% credible interval around the ideal calibration line.\footnote{\url{https://www.metaculus.com/questions/track-record}} This calibration performance provides confidence that the platform’s aggregated predictions are reliable.
+Each question is associated with predefined resolution criteria, and the platform enforces strict guidelines to ensure that forecasts are consistent with those criteria.
+Metaculus also has a strong empirical track record: over the past five years, community predictions on resolved binary questions have shown close alignment to observed outcomes, with roughly half of observed frequencies lying within the 90\% credible interval around the ideal calibration line.\footnote{\url{https://www.metaculus.com/questions/track-record}} This calibration performance provides confidence that the platform’s aggregated predictions are reliable to be used as references.

 We apply several filtering steps to ensure data quality.
 First, we discard questions that Metaculus marks as ambiguous or that are resolved in ways that make forecasting infeasible.
 For example, when the outcome falls outside the prediction range or when resolution criteria are modified after submission.
-Second, we only include questions with at least 100 individual forecasts to maintain statistical reliability in the aggregated reference prediction.
+Second, we only include questions with at least 100 individual forecasts to maintain statistical reliability in the aggregated prediction.
 Finally, we restrict the dataset to binary (Yes/No) questions.
-The resulting dataset consists of 1,613 question–news pairs with timestamp.
+These filtered questions form the basis of our benchmark, which we subsequently populate with relevant news updates (as detailed in Section~\ref{sec:news_retrieval}).